cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-close.md

 ## Notes

-Greenplum Database does not have an explicit `OPEN` cursor statement.
+Cloudberry Database does not have an explicit `OPEN` cursor statement.
 A cursor is considered open when it is declared.
 Use the [DECLARE](/docs/sql-statements/sql-statement-declare.md) statement to declare (and open) a cursor.

 You can see all available cursors by querying the [pg_cursors](../system_catalogs/catalog_ref-views.html#pg_cursors) system view.